Blackbird Woodland Burial Glade

 Blackbird is part of the additional woodland we acquired in June 2014.
 The glade itself was subsequently commissioned in 2017 with the clearance of choking weeds and thickets starting soon after - an essential job to help the new trees get established, remove species that had succumbed to disease and encourage the return of woodland plants.

-The clearance revealed a diverse selection of native tree species which we have been nurturing ever since.
+As with other Glades, the clearance revealed a diverse selection of native tree species which we have been nurturing ever since.
 They look well established already and will make a fitting contribution to a mature and ancient woodland of the future.

 Access is down the first avenue of trees and across Pipit Glade.